betterMDS/dx-alias/README.md

 topic
 -----
 dx-alias/topic is a different implementation of dojo/topic, but taps into dojo/topic, so either can be used.
-It begins by adding the context argument (this), and changes publish and subscribe to the more funger friendly pub and sub.
+It begins by adding the context argument (this), and changes publish and subscribe to the more finger friendly pub and sub.
 It also adds support for a multi subscribe:
 ```javascript
 topic.sub.multi({
 	'/on/data':'onData',